ULL-ESIT-PL/moo-examples/README.md

 Usage
 -----

-First, you need to do the needful: `$ npm install moo`, or whatever will ship this code to your computer.
-Alternatively, grab the `moo.js` file by itself and slap it into your web page via a `<script>` tag; moo is completely standalone.
+First, you need to do the needful: `$ npm install moo`.

-Then you can start roasting your very own lexer/tokenizer:

 ```js
     const moo = require('moo')